 Title insurance companies are extensively regulated under applicable state laws.
-All states have requirements for admission to do business as an insurance company, including minimum levels of capital and surplus and establishing reserves.
-State regulatory authorities monitor the stability and service of insurance companies and possess broad powers with respect to the licensing of title insurers and agents, approving rate schedules and policy forms, financial reporting and accounting practices, reserve requirements, investments and dividend restrictions, as well as examinations and audits of title insurers.
-At December 31, 2011, both ITIC and NITIC met the statutory premium reserve requirements and the minimum capital and surplus requirements of the states in which they are licensed.
+All states have requirements for admission to do business as an insurance company, including minimum levels of capital, surplus and reserves.
+State regulatory authorities monitor the stability and service of insurance companies and possess broad powers with respect to the licensing of title insurers and agents, approving rate schedules and policy forms, financial reporting and accounting practices, reserve requirements, investments and dividend restrictions, as well as examining and auditing title insurers.
+At December 31, 2012, both ITIC and NITIC met the statutory premium reserve requirements and the minimum capital and surplus requirements of the states in which they are licensed.
 A substantial portion of the assets of the Company's title insurance subsidiaries consists of their portfolios of investment securities.
 Both of these subsidiaries are required by various state laws to maintain assets of a defined minimum quality and amount.

 The Company's insurance subsidiaries are subject to examination at any time by the insurance regulators in the states where they are licensed.
-These and other governmental authorities have the power to enforce state and federal laws to which the title insurance subsidiaries are subject, including but not limited to, the Real Estate Settlement Procedures Act ("RESPA"), the primary federal regulatory guidance covering the real estate settlement industry.
+These and other governmental authorities have the power to enforce state and federal laws to which the title insurance subsidiaries are subject.
+These authorities include, but are not limited to, the Consumer Financial Protection Bureau ("CFPB"), which enforces Real Estate Settlement Procedures Act ("RESPA"), the primary federal regulatory guidance covering the real estate settlement industry.